Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 • anti-nutrients such as Phytic Acid preventing us from absorbing nutrients

-• we didn’t evolve eating grass seed – it’s a modern food from only 12,000 years ago
+• grains are a modern food from only 12,000 – 15,000 years ago

 Cereal Grains vs. Pseudo-Grains

-“Pseudo-grains” are seeds from shrubs or bushy plants, not grasses.
+“Pseudo-grains” are seeds from SHRUBS or bushy plants, not grasses.
 They include Amaranth, Buckwheat, Quinoa and Millet.

 Wild rice is not a true rice or Cereal Grass – it’s a reed-like Aquatic Grass.
 It grows in shallow water with the seed heads visible above the water.
 It is related to “rice” but has not undergone extensive hybridization.
 The seeds are large and dark brown, native to North America and China.

-How Do I Properly Prepare Quinoa and Wild Rice?
+Properly Prepare Quinoa and Wild Rice

-Here’s a summary of my rules:
+Here’s a summary of my general rules:

 • Buy organic and non-hybridized